Pazyryk burials: Pazyryk-5

 Pazyryk barrow 5 also contained the remains of a Saka chief.
 It was excavated by S.I.
 Rudenko in 1949.

 The grave was formed of an inner and an outer log sarcophagus, covered with five layers of logs and a layer of boulders.
-The tomb was looted in antiquity, but still contained the enbalmed remains of a man and a woman, together with some artifacts, nine horses, either harnessed to chariot or back riding, a disassembled wagon with four large wheels on spokes, and various carpets.
+The tomb was looted in antiquity, but still contained the embalmed remains of a man and a woman, together with some artifacts, nine horses, either harnessed to chariot or back riding, a disassembled wagon with four large wheels on spokes, and various carpets.